-Small and medium-size enterprises (SMEs) kick the economy forward by an estimated $380 billion a year and employ about half of all working-age Australians.
+Small and medium-sized enterprises (SMEs) kick the economy forward by an estimated $380 billion a year and employ about half of all working-age Australians.

 Supportive, affordable access to finance is critical to business survival.
 However, securing finance can be a brutal experience for merchants and small businesses.